 One of the hardiest broadleaf evergreen shrubs, the ‘Green Gem’ boxwood is hardy to zone 3b with protection or zone 4 unprotected.
 A fragrant shrub, this boxwood is a compact 2 by 2 inches and keeps its rounded shape with little to no pruning.
 Glossy evergreen leaves and inconspicuous but fragrant white blooms are added features of this broadleaf shrub.
 Protect the shrub from drying winter winds.

 Hardy Gardenia (Gardenia jasminoides ‘Kleim Hardy’)

 Gardenias are broadleaf evergreen shrubs but are not typically as hardy as this ‘Kleim Hardy’ which will survive winters to zone 7.
 The jasmine scented flowers make excellent cut flowers each spring and are pure white, single form blooms.
-This compact evergreen shrub grows 3-4’ and prefers part shade.
+This compact evergreen shrub grows 3 by 4 inches and prefers part shade.
 This gardenia variety is used in china for tea flavoring.
 Such a flexible plant deserves a place in any heirloom or fragrance garden.
 It is one of my favorite shrubs because of the amazing, fragrant flowers.

 Other evergreen shrubs that add winter interest to the garden include shrubs with variegated foliage, evergreen shrubs with colored foliage, not the typical green color.
 Other evergreen plants that create a beautiful backdrop and long-lasting interest are conifers.
 Weeping form evergreens also add winter interest to both color and silhouette.
 Combined with winter-friendly ground covers, these can create lots of interest in the garden.
 There are so many ways to use long-lasting, evergreen plants in your organic garden for year-round interest, this is just the beginning of the possibilities.